This course is for Master students Public Administration, track International and European Governance only.

 This course discusses a number of selected challenges affecting global governance, and how they are – or can be - addressed by public policies.
-The starting point of the course is that most issues facing the world today (such as financial crises; climate change; migration) transcend national borders.
-The course discusses the problems and challenges that governments, non-state actors and international organizations face in cooperating to address them, using a selected number of theories drawn from international relations and public policy analysis.
+The starting point of the course is that most issues facing the world today (such as financial crises; climate change; migration; pandemics) transcend national borders.
+The course discusses the problems and challenges that governments, non-state actors and international organisations face in cooperating to address them, using a selected number of theories drawn from international relations and public policy analysis.

 The course equips students with a set of conceptual tools that they can apply to a wide array of pressing policy problems at the international level.
 Among the questions asked, we will address how to achieve cooperation among states with different interests and resources, how to ensure compliance in international agreements, and how to manage common resources in a sustainable way.
 An emphasis is placed on the communication of results in policy-relevant contexts, for instance via the production of a policy podcast.

-To have an understanding of and insight in key issues related to a number of selected global challenges and the public policies with which these challenges are addressed (e.g. climate change, poverty, global public health, financial crises)
+To have an understanding of key issues related to a number of selected global challenges and the public policies with which these challenges are addressed (e.g. climate change, poverty, global public health, financial crises)

 Understand and be able to apply frameworks of policy analysis to real-world issues